mikitor/mikitor/README.md

 👋 Hi there!
-I'm a passionate Senior Software Engineer with 5+ years of experience building scalable, impactful solutions using Node.js, TypeScript, React, MongoDB, PostgreSQL, and AWS.
+I'm a passionate Senior Software Engineer with 5+ years of experience building scalable, impactful solutions using Node.js, TypeScript, React, React Native, MongoDB, PostgreSQL, and AWS.

 🌍 Dedicated to crafting technology that drives social impact, particularly in healthcare and education.